 She ended her note by stating she doesn’t “actually talk to Billy B” at all, seemingly in reference to her former ex-makeup artist Billy Brasfield, who claimed that Spears isn’t controlling her own social media accounts.
 “I’m honestly very confused !!!
 This is my Instagram !!!!,” she wrote.

-Though, at least it seems she’s finally gotten around to watching Framing Britney Spears; she signed off by also responding to the paparazzi who was interviewed in the documentary, writing: “PSSSSS no paparazzi guy … I didn’t want you and your crew following me around !!!!”
+At least it seems she’s finally gotten around to watching Framing Britney Spears.
+She signed off on the post by also responding to the paparazzi who was interviewed in the documentary, writing: “PSSSSS no paparazzi guy … I didn’t want you and your crew following me around !!!!”